LeoQK/academic-kickstart/content/home/experience.md

   location = "Munich"
   date_start = "2015-04-01"
   date_end = "2015-12-01"
+  description = """
-  description = """Play a lead role in a German classic in one of the country's top theaters."""
+  Play a lead role in a German classic in one of the country's top theaters.
+  """

 +++